 You can find an expanded version of Christmas With Children’s ITV: Quincy’s Quest, with more on how Christmas in the seventies wasn’t necessarily as bleak and depressing as too many people like to pretend it was – not to mention exclusive features on the Christmas Specials of Chorlton And The Wheelies and The Ghosts of Motley Hall – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Quincy’s Quest was one of Jacqueline Rayner’s choices on Looks Unfamiliar; you can listen to us chatting about how disorientating it was actually like to watch at the time here.
+Quincy’s Quest was one of Jacqueline Rayner’s choices on Looks Unfamiliar; you can listen to us chatting about how disorientating it actually was to watch at the time here.

 © Tim Worthington.